Tag Archives: 22lr

 Accuracy (8.5-10)

 Being a humble little 22lr pistol, I’m not sure what level of accuracy people will expect from it.
 But I find the pistol to be very accurate for the purposes that I would use a 22 pistol for.
-I have used it to train my kids a great deal for pistol shooting, and every one of them absolutely loves shooting the TX22.
+I have used it to train my kids a great deal for pistol shooting.
+Every one of them absolutely loves shooting the TX22.
 It never fails, every time we go shooting I hear: can we bring the Taurus?

 Shooting inexpensive bulk packed ammunition is what I expect most other people to shoot, as do I. The TX22 Compact is easy to keep on targets as small as squirrels at distances like 15 to 20 yards.
 Dispatching small rodents and even rats in the shed is surprisingly easy with the little TX22.